hdinkel/linuxcommandline/git_beginner/introduction.rst

  # Changes to be committed:
  #   (use "git rm --cached <file>..." to unstage)
  #
- #       new file:   file1.txt
+ #       new file:   paper.txt
  #

-This tells us that the `file1.txt` has been added and can be committed to the repository.
+This tells us that the `paper.txt` has been added and can be committed to the repository.

 Committing changes